Cray-HPE/docs-csm/412-MGMT-NET-DELL-MELLANOX-UPGRADES.md

 # Shasta v1.3 to v1.4 Upgrades for Dell and Mellanox

+*  The IP-Helper will reside on the switches where the default gateway for the servers, such as bmcs and computes, is configured.
+*  IP-Helper applied on vlan 1 and vlan 7, this will point to 10.92.100.222.

 ## Dell Changes
 * Remove spanning-tree bpdufilter
 * Add spanning-tree bpduguard
+* Remove IP-Helper if moving to a different switch.

 Shasta v1.3 (old) config
 ```